Vindy Lee: Modeling

-In September 2007, after returning to Jakarta, Lee was "found" by a photographer at the Plaza Indonesia Mall.
-She was offered a feature in the first issue of Male Emporium Asia magazine, and has subsequently appeared on the covers of a number of Indonesian magazines, as well as international publications of MAXIM and FHM (featured in Singapore, Indonesia, Malaysia, India, Romania).
-Lee also won the title of MAXIM Indonesias "Hometown Hottie" 2009, Esquire Indonesia November 2017, and was featured on the cover of FHM Malaysia in November 2010 and Wanita Indonesia in April 2012.
+Lee was coined FHM Indonesia's Top 100 Sexiest Women 2015 for the 5th year.
+She has appeared several times in the "Top 100 Sexiest Women" lists of FHM Romania and FHM Indonesia.
+2011, 2012 and 2013.
+Lee has been considered one of the "Top Five Sexiest Women of Indonesia" since 2012.
+Lee also won the title of MAXIM Indonesia's "Hometown Hottie" 2009, Esquire Indonesia November 2017, and was featured on the cover of FHM Malaysia in November 2010 and Wanita Indonesia in April 2012.
+She has been featured in several international magazines, including 10 international FHM features, Maxim, and appeared on the cover of Nepal's Food & Wine magazine in August 2009.

 TV personality

-Lee hosts her own cooking show, Sexy Food, on Transvision (Indonesia), adapted from her cookbook.
-She has been cooking on Indonesian national TV since 2010.
-She is a food critic for such shows as Jakarta Belum Tidur on AnTV.
-Lee has appeared regularly in DahSyat show RCTI as chef.
+Lee previously her own cooking show, Sexy Food, on Transvision (Indonesia), adapted from her first cookbook.
+She has been cooking on Indonesian national TV since 2011.
+Acting as a food critic for such shows as Jakarta Belum Tidur on AnTV, Lee has appeared regularly in DahSyat show RCTI as chef.
 Lee also hosted her own cooking segment, "Dapur Cantik" on Trans 7 as chef.
 Lee appeared as chef on several episodes of the live 811 Show of MetroTV.
 She hosted the "Taste of Indonesia" segment on Indonesia Now of MetroTV with Executive Chef Vindex Tengker of Four Seasons Hotels and Resorts Jakarta.

 Ready Meal Delivery Service

-On May 2017, Lee started her ready meal food delivery service in Jakarta.
+In May 2017, Lee started her ready meal food delivery service in Jakarta.
 Lee features her signature Beauty Secret Meals with all-natural recipes for maintaining weight and healthy body, along with her line of beauty supplement drinks.